 Also Read: GST on Export: How to Claim Refund and More

 Bills of Lading can be of various types, depending on the terms and conditions and circumstantial requirements that it signifies.
-Here are the main types:
+Here are 15 different types of Bills of Lading (BL):

 Clean Bill of Lading is provided by the shipper or its agents and does not bear any attestation regarding the defective nature of the goods on board.